ahawkins/hawkins.io/blog/_posts/2015-05-31-why-i-use-make.md

 	 external libraries, compile things, or anything like that)
 1. `make` - build the project
-1. `make environment` - build the project; start processes delivered by the project and any other long running prcessed needed in development
+1. `make environment` - build the project; start processes delivered by the project and any other long running processes needed in development
 1. `make test` - quick unit tests; should execute as quickly as possible and may not by exhaustive